zhaobi360/j360-quiz-project/README.md

 4. Click the Submit bottom when finishing each question to get score and instant feedback. if the final submit bottom is clicked, all the questions will be invisible.

-5. Each question will be hidden after clicking the Submit button. (cannot answer a question twice or more.)
+5. Each question will be hidden after clicking the Submit button. (cannot submit a question twice or more.)

 6. Results will be shown when all the questions are finished, scores and feedbacks are shown.